LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 sbatch job-alice.sh
 ```

 And that is it, check the log file of the job to check its progression and possible errors (see the troubleshooting section right below).
-The log file is named `alice-XX.log` where XX is the id of the job and it should be created in the folder where you launched it.
+The log file is named `alice-XX.log` where XX is the id of the job, and it should be created in the folder where you launched it.
 Check the status of the job with `squeue`.
 When it finishes, find in your output_path your alice annotations.
 You are now ready to procede to [importation](#importing-the-new-annotations-to-the-dataset).